 A Long Island native, Daryl is sensitive to the systemic oppression that separate and unequal communities perpetuate.
 During his long sojourn, he reached out to his peers to obtain their high school diplomas and facilitated multiple rehabilitation programs.
 As a RAPP community leader, Daryl is committed to using his voice and experiences to advocate for voices behind bars.

 Robert was recently released from state prison via executive clemency after serving nearly three decades behind bars.
 During his incarceration, he completed two college degrees, participated in numerous rehabilitative programs, and created an educational fund for children of incarcerated persons.
 While behind bars he also collaborated with RAPP to advocate for parole justice.
 Since his release, he has continued to advocate to bring home the people he left behind.
 He also dedicates his time to eliminating food insecurity within our communities, building transitional housing for newly released incarcerated men and women, and is a member of the Executive Clemency Advisory Council.

-RAPP was founded in 2013 by the late Mujahid Farid, who died on November 20, 2018, and two other formerly incarcerated elders, Kathy Boudin (22 years in NYS prison) and Laura Whitehorn (14 years in federal prison).
+RAPP was founded in 2013 by three formerly incarcerated elders: the late Mujahid Farid, who died on November 20, 2018; the late Kathy Boudin, who died on May 1st, 2022; and Laura Whitehorn.

 Farid served 33 years in New York prisons.
 He was denied parole nine times, based solely on the nature of his original offense; as a result, his 15-years-to-life sentence turned into 33 years of incarceration.
 During his incarceration he earned degrees from Syracuse University, SUNY/New Paltz, and New York Theological Seminary.
 In 1986 he helped create the first HIV/AIDS peer education program in NY prisons—a program now taught in every NYS prison—and a college certificate program sponsored by New York Theological Seminary.
 He was a brilliant jailhouse lawyer.